Tomás Sánchez Criado* & Adolfo Estalella**

 Adolfo Estalella, PhD is an anthropologist and postdoctoral researcher at the Spanish National Research Council (CSIC).
 His two fields of research are Anthropology of Knowledge and Science and Technology Studies (STS).
 His recent work is focused in the study of digital cultures and forms of grassroots urbanism.
 He is interested in civic projects and activist initiatives that intervene in the city, more specifically I investigate two aspects of this forms of urban experimentation: the material infrastructures mobilized to refurnishing the public space and the epistemic practices and learning contexts through which knowledge circulates.
 Two other topics of his interest are the methodological innovations of ethnography and research ethics.

 Tomás Sánchez Criado, PhD is a social anthropologist with specialization in STS.
-Senior Researcher at TUM’s Munich Center for Technology in Society (MCTS).
-Since 2007 he has been working ethnographically on the transformations of our ecologies of support, through an analysis of the prototyping, installation, maintenance/repair, and re-design of different corporate, institutional & activist more-than-human care arrangements in Europe, with a focus on Spain.
-He is currently interested in technoscientific activisms, and their experience-based challenges and democratizations of expertise through the production of documentation interfaces, as well as encounters to elicit and discuss bodily diversity and the appropriate environmental/material affordances to host it.
-For this he is currently undertaking research on urban accessibility struggles and the creation, implementation, maintenance and supervision of sidewalk democracy projects as well as inclusive urbanism practices.
+Senior Researcher at TUM’s Munich Center for Technology in Society (MCTS), he currently undertakes ethnographic and archival research on DIY and institutional urban accessibility struggles and the design/maintenance of sidewalk democracy as well as inclusive urbanism practices in Europe, with a focus on Spain.
+Interested in their two-fold dimension as forms of ‘technoscientific activism’–with their experience-based challenge and democratizations of expertise through the production of documentation interfaces–, and as ‘ecologies of support’, generating encounters to elicit bodily diversity and the appropriate socio-material affordances to host it.